AYYAZmayo/RTL-Design-and-Synthesis-Workshop-using-Skywater-130-PDK/README.md

 ### Introduction to Yosys and Logic Synthesis
+Logic synthesis is a process in which RTL design based on an HDL such as verilog, system verilog or VHDL is mapped into standard logic cell based on particular technology library.
+Here belwo figure is a depiction of the synthesis process.

 ![pic9_synthesis](https://user-images.githubusercontent.com/43933912/165377708-8da2aafe-dd42-4ba1-8028-cb841697d869.PNG)

+A RTL design written in verilog is converted to respective gate level logic based on different constructs.
+For example, the top moduel's inputs and output are resulted into the ports of the design.
+The assign statement which is in below figure is implemented using a ternary operator is converted to a MUX.
+Similarly, the always block having clock in it's sentivity list is converted a register as shown in below figure.

 ![synthesis](https://user-images.githubusercontent.com/43933912/165377765-e924d694-5437-4b18-a508-41e737da81f3.PNG)

-Yosys is RTL synthesizer.
+Yosys is an RTL synthesizer.
 A synthesizer is a tool which converts RTL into gate level netlist.
+So, Yosys takes the verilog based RTL design, standard cell library as input and generate a netlist.

 ![pic7_yosys](https://user-images.githubusercontent.com/43933912/165377815-78ffcbe3-fc2e-495f-ae21-a1c29a4027c2.PNG)

+On the other hand iVerilog is a simulator which takes the RTL code for a design or a netlist, and a testbench and dumps a VCD file which is reading by GTKwave.
+GTKwave generates the resulting waveform of the design.

 ![pic8_verify_netflow](https://user-images.githubusercontent.com/43933912/165377851-3dd62759-6010-4940-b8e0-6a70735baa9f.PNG)